Boss ODB-3 Bass Overdrive

-If you want a very versatile all round bass overdrive pedal, the Boss ODB-3 is the best bass overdrive pedal for your pedalboard.
+If you want a very versatile all-around bass overdrive pedal, the Boss ODB-3 is the best bass overdrive pedal for your pedalboard.
 This bass overdrive pedal shines in its ability to create a wide variety of contoured sounds from mild overdrive tones to hard distortions.
-Additionally, you don’t get any muddiness on the lower end and it fits a wide spectrum of bass instruments including a 5 string bass.
+Additionally, you don’t get any muddiness on the lower end and it fits a wide spectrum of bass instruments including a 5-string bass.

 We really like the balanced controls of the Boss ODB-3.
-In particular they really help you mix in the effected signal while maintaining the power and presence of the dry signal.
-With this pedal, you get a 2 band EQ which can be used to shape your tune.
-Although we would like to see a 3 band EQ, we recognize it can also be an overkill and that sometimes simplicity wins.
-The other knobs include balance, level, and gain, which are all pretty self explanatory.
+In particular, they really help you mix in the affected signal while maintaining the power and presence of the dry signal.
+With this pedal, you get a 2-band EQ which can be used to shape your tune.
+Although we would like to see a 3-band EQ, we recognize it can also be overkill and that sometimes simplicity wins.
+The other knobs include balance, level, and gain, which are all pretty self-explanatory.

 In terms of sound quality, we can’t complain.
-It does exactly as described and gives you a overdriven bass sound with the ability to fine tune the tone.
+It does exactly as described and gives you an overdriven bass sound with the ability to fine-tune the tone.
 Our favorite part is how cheap the Boss ODB-3 is compared to its performance.
 There are definitely pedals out there that do the same job but just cost a lot more.
-In terms of price to performance and value, the Boss ODB-3 Bass Overdrive is a clear winner.
+In terms of price performance and value, the Boss ODB-3 Bass Overdrive is a clear winner.

 – Balanced controls